Taywee/NerdyNights/_sources/nerdynights/numbers.rst.txt

 Putting It All Together
 =======================

-Download and unzip the :download:`pong2.zip <files/pong2.zip>` sample files.
+Download and unzip the `master.zip`_ sample files.
+This lesson is in **pong2**.
 The playing game state and ball movement code is in the pong2.asm file.
 Make sure that file, mario.chr, and pong2.bat is in the same folder as NESASM3, then double click on pong1.bat.
 That will run NESASM3 and should produce pong2.nes.
 Run that NES file in FCEUXD SP to see the score!
 Right now the score just increments every time the ball bounces off a side wall.

 Try making two scoring variables and drawing them both.
 You can also use the other binary to decimal converters to add more than 1 to the score each time.